Tree Preservation Orders – Applications and Appeals

-What is a Tree Preservation Order?
+What are Tree Preservation Orders?

-Alternatively, if a tree is located in an obstructive location on a development site, arguments can be made for the removal of the tree which will need to be made by an expert in the field of arboriculture or horticulture.
+Alternatively, if a tree is in an obstructive location, arguments can be made for its removal.
+This will need to be made by an expert in the field of arboriculture or horticulture.

-Upon receipt of all of the information regarding the tree and any intended developments, our expert consultants will consider whether an argument will be required and how that argument will be framed.
-This will be done in discussion with yourselves to ensure that all requirements are included and that the argument made is completely in line with the developments intended.
+Upon receipt of all of the information, our expert consultants will consider the requirement and framing for an argument.
+This will be done in discussion with yourselves to ensure that all requirements are included.

 The TPO application, search or appeal will then be put together on your behalf and submitted to the local planning authority.
 Upon submission, the process can take 6 weeks or more.